 Do you know how to securely filter your company email?
-Are you a small to mid-size business that is just starting to understand the seedy underworld of phishing scams?
+Are you a small to mid-size business that is just starting to understand the world of cyber security?
 Have no fear – here are three tips to securely filter company email in your organization:

 - Select an email filtering service – right away!

 If you’re not filtering your corporate email then you’re already vulnerable.
 The purpose of email filtering is to prevent infected messages from reaching your inbox.
 You’re essentially creating a “virtual email bouncer” to prevent sneaky hackers from wandering into your network via email.
 Common spam filters seek out different criteria to prevent an email from getting to your inbox.
 Some of these criteria include: searching for trigger words in subject lines such as “free” or “act now”, checking for authenticated email domains (@SymQuest.com versus @Gmail.com), and reviewing IP addresses for previous abuse complaints which are in violation of the CAN-SPAM Act.
 If you offer services in the legal and healthcare sector you will also want to encrypt your email to protect your messages as they’re transmitted.